Opening times

 Booking is strongly recommended, and the castle is usually busiest from 11am–2pm.

 Is Inveraray Castle worth visiting with kids?
 Yes, especially for school-age children who enjoy castles, gardens and historic interiors.
 It is a good Argyll family stop when used as part of a wider Inveraray day, but it is not a full child-focused attraction with lots of hands-on play.
 Families with toddlers, pushchairs or step-free access needs should plan carefully because the full castle route involves stairs.
+It also has an extra hook for Downton Abbey fans, as Inveraray Castle appeared as the fictional Duneagle Castle.

 Best ages